newellbrandon/kastendevhub.github.io/_posts/2024-04-22-source-code-repo-backup.md

           persistentVolumeClaim:
             claimName: gickup-pvc
 ```
-Next is the configmap, you will need to add your user, included repos (if none are added then all repos will be collected), you can also define how many copies you would like to keep within the Persistent Volume Claim and a logging option as well.
+Next is the configmap, in which you will need to add your user, included repos (if none are added then all repos will be collected), as well as defining how many copies you would like to keep within the Persistent Volume Claim and a logging option as well.
 ```
 apiVersion: v1
 kind: ConfigMap